daviwil/ide-powershell/README.md

 **DISCLAIMER:** I am developing this as a side project in my free time, so please consider contributing if you want to help it get better faster!

+## Platform Support

+- **Windows 7 through 10** with PowerShell v5.1 and higher
+- **Linux** with PowerShell v6 (all PowerShell-supported distributions)
+- **macOS and OS X** with PowerShell v6

+This package may work well with machines running PowerShell v3 and v4 but they are not officially supported by this package at this time.

 ## Prerequisites

 To use this package, you must first install its dependencies.
 There are some